DidIrb/portfolio/README.md

 **javascript** `script.js`
 This is where we get the data and render it the html file.

-**Custom font** `Geist-Regular.woff`
-Google font CDN is not GDPR compliant so you need to download and install it in your project, we installed geist font in this portfolio

 ### How to use

 Clone this repository